ndim/weight-calendar-grid/README.md

   * WCG_TEST_KEEP=yes Keep around the files the tests generate.

+  * WCG_TEST_DRIVERS=cairo,reportlab,tikz

-  * WCG_TEST_TIKZ=no Do not the tikz driver tests in the comprehensive tests as those run SO much longer than the other drivers.
+    Only test the drivers listed here in the comprehensive tests as those tests are many and tikz/pdflatex runs SO much longer than the other drivers.
+The valid drivers are the same as listed by `wcg-cli --list-options`.